 The students take the role of being part of a manufacturing firm that must produce 4 racecars a day.
 The car is to be designed for the weekend autocross racer.
 This car must have excellent handling, braking, and acceleration capabilities.
 However, sheer performance is not the only goal.
 The car must be affordable, easy to maintain, and reliable.
 Additionally, ergonomics and aesthetics must be addressed.
 Surely with enough money any car can satisfy these requirements.
 But the Formula SAE competition requires that the maximum cost of the prototype car cannot exceed $25,000.
 At the competition, each team is judged in several events, including a cost analysis, business presentation, engineering design, and various dynamic performance trials.
 A panel of judges from the automotive and motorsports industry comes from all over the world for this annual event.
 The majority of the points earned in the competition come from the dynamic events including a grueling 13 mile endurance event.

-2013 is the 25th year that the University of Washington has competed in Formula SAE.
-Team 25 operates under three goals:
+2014 is the 26th year that the University of Washington has competed in Formula SAE.
+Team 26 operates under four goals:

-- To design, build, test and tune a car to maximize total points across all events at competition.
+3. To design, build, test, and tune two cars to maximize points at all events at competition.

 In 2012, for the first time in UW Formula Motorsports history, we competed overseas in Europe for Formula Student Germany at the Hockenheimring.
 Formula Student Germany draws the best teams from around the world, and the opportunity to compete there marks the next step in the growth of the UW Formula Motorsports team.

 2012 also marked the beginning of development of an electric car.
 It was the first year that an electric vehicle competition ran in parallel with the combustion competition in the United States.
 Formula Student Germany has had an electric competition for a few years now, but now we have the opportunity to compete here in the US as well.